 The treatment for a patient who stands all day, has tibialis posterior dysfunction and a medial subtalar joint axis is completely different to a patient who has a lateral sub talar joint axis and hypertonic calf muscles.

-If there has been no direct trauma to the heel/fascia (e.g. jumping down some stairs and landing heavily) then it is most likely due to the mechanics of your foot not functioning correctly, it has occured over a period of time, and the quickest and the most reliable way for us to eliminate your Plantar Fasciitis (Providing it isn’t torn) is to address the cause of the problem, correct the mechanics of your foot and we do this using custom made insoles.
+If there has been no direct trauma to the heel/fascia (e.g. jumping down some stairs and landing heavily) then it is most likely due to the mechanics of your foot not functioning correctly, it has occurred over a period of time, and the quickest and the most reliable way for us to eliminate your Plantar Fasciitis (Providing it isn’t torn) is to address the cause of the problem, correct the mechanics of your foot and we do this using custom made insoles.
 It is not just custom to your foot, but custom designed around the specifics of your injury.

-Your Plantar Fascia Could Be Torn
+Your Plantar Fascia could be torn

-Although most patients presenting to the clinic are already familiar with the signs and symptoms of Plantar Fasciitis, and are usually quite sure that they have made an accurate self diagnosis, we must still go through a checklist of typical Plantar Fasciitis symptoms during consultation.
+Although most patients presenting to the clinic are already familiar with the signs and symptoms of Plantar Fasciitis, and are usually quite sure that they have made an accurate self-diagnosis, we must still go through a checklist of typical Plantar Fasciitis symptoms during consultation.

 There are 3 main areas of tenderness that you will react to when finger pressure is applied to the heel and arch of your foot and in the absence of ultra sound or x-ray (which are not always necessary) this is a reliable method of diagnosis.

 We have a Plantar Fasciitis Treatment program in place that we will go through and which you will take away with you at the end of your consultation.